 Looking for ways to get going with your studying?

-But don't fear!
-It's not too late to get started, and we've got 10 ways to ease yourself into revision while still getting plenty of it done – just decide which ones work for you and get going.
+We've got 10 ways to ease yourself into revision while still getting plenty of it done – just decide which ones work for you and get going.

 1. Look at past papers and examiners' reports